matuteiglesias/journal/content/Dev/2025-05-06_Developed_and_Optimized_Data_Ingestion_and_Process.md

 - Developed a daily data ingestion pipeline and automated log enrichment with [[AI]].
 - Enhanced JSONL file integrity with message IDs and ensured `id` passage through the pipeline.
 - Built a robust data pipeline for merging [[AI]] outputs with original logs.
-- Managed output directories in [[PromptFlow]] and addressed missing input files for batch processing.
+- Managed output directories in PromptFlow and addressed missing input files for batch processing.
-- Debugged hanging scripts in [[PromptFlow]] and implemented a robust loop for [[data processing]].
+- Debugged hanging scripts in PromptFlow and implemented a robust loop for data processing.

 ### Achievements
-- Successfully outlined and implemented multiple [[data processing]] and [[automation]] strategies.
+- Successfully outlined and implemented multiple data processing and automation strategies.
 - Improved data integrity and processing efficiency through robust pipeline designs.
 - Enhanced personal and project-related intelligence systems.

 ### Pending Tasks
 - Further testing and refinement of the newly implemented pipelines.
-- Continuous monitoring and [[debugging]] to ensure long-term stability.
+- Continuous monitoring and debugging to ensure long-term stability.

 ### Outcome
-The session resulted in significant progress in data ingestion and processing capabilities, aligning with strategic goals for [[automation]] and efficiency.
+The session resulted in significant progress in data ingestion and processing capabilities, aligning with strategic goals for automation and efficiency.